 I am an Assistant Professor in the Department of Computer Science at University of Illinois at Chicago (UIC).
 My research interests primarily lie in computer networks, specifically in datacenters and low-latency networks, software-defined networking, and network hardware.
 I have secondary interests in architecture and hardware design.

 I received my Ph.D. from Purdue University in August 2015.
 I spent the summer and fall of 2012 at Google on datacenter congestion control and load balancing.
 I worked as a senior design designer at Nvidia between 2004 and 2008 when I designed the memory controller for the first unibody MacBook Air (see this this newspaper clip!).
 I got my bachelor’s degree from BITS, Pilani (India).

-Aside from research and teaching, I enjoy playing tennis and badminton.
-I live in Chicago with my wife, Bhairavi Swaminathan, who is a researcher in molecular biology and genetics.
+Aside from research and teaching, I enjoy playing tennis and reading books.
+I live in Chicago with my wife Bhairavi Swaminathan.
+Bhairavi is a researcher at UIC and her work is in molecular biology and genetics.

 Physical location: SEO 1310 Email: firstname.lastname@example.org Phone: (312) 413 2424